 Safari is an advanced electronics manufacturer founded in Otsego in 1985.
 It specializes in the production of printed circuit board assemblies for various companies and industries.
-It was acquired in 2022 by Waséyabek, the non-gaming economic development company wholly owned by the Nottawaseppi Huron Band of the Potawatomi (NHBP) Tribe based in southwest Michigan.
+It was acquired in 2022 by Waséyabek, the non-gaming economic development company wholly owned by the Nottawaseppi Huron Band of the Potawatomi (NHBP) Nation based in southwest Michigan.

 The former LaCroix plant is located at 1655 Michigan St. NE.
 The staff designs and manufactures electronic equipment and industrial (IoT) solutions for clients in the automotive, industrial, construction, aerospace, defense, and healthcare industries.